About

 The profile

 This is the background the diagnosis on this site says DHCW’s executive needed and did not have.
+The structural gap is documented at L7: The Competence Void.

 Why I joined DHCW

-I joined DHCW as Chief Technology Officer in February 2024.
-I understood the scale of the challenge before I accepted.
+I joined DHCW as Chief DevOps Officer in February 2024 — a role later renamed Chief Product and Technology Officer.
 DHCW sits at the heart of digital delivery across NHS Wales.
-Every patient referral, every clinical system, every piece of health-data infrastructure flows through it.
-That is 3.16 million people.
-Over 611,000 of them are currently on waiting lists.
+Every patient referral, every clinical system, every piece of health-data infrastructure flows through it — 3.16 million people, over 611,000 currently on waiting lists.
 The organisation was struggling, and I knew from experience that technology transformation in complex public institutions is among the hardest work there is.
+I closed my consulting practice and accepted the role at a substantial pay cut.

 Alongside my role at DHCW, I served as Technical Lead of the Welsh Government Commission for AI in Health and Social Care, where I authored the national AI adoption and technical innovation strategy for the Welsh NHS.
+As far as I know, that strategy was never implemented — in my view, for want of the foresight and skills to act on it at Welsh Government and within DHCW leadership.

 What I built in fifteen months

-The institutional resistance I encountered is the same mechanism the analysis documents at L9: Whistleblower Suppression and L10: The Information Fortress — the structural conditions that operate when psychological safety is absent.
+The institutional resistance is the same mechanism the analysis documents at L9: Whistleblower Suppression and L10: The Information Fortress — the structural conditions that operate when psychological safety is absent.
 The next page explains why.